 - What information will I receive for income tax reporting purposes?

-- Does Sunoco Logistics have a Distribution Reinvestment Plan?
+- Does Energy Transfer Partners have a Distribution Reinvestment Plan?

-- How can I buy units of Sunoco Logistics?
+- How can I buy units of Energy Transfer Partners?

-- Who is Sunoco Logistics' transfer agent and how does a registered unitholder contact the agent for account information?
+- Who is Energy Transfer Partners' transfer agent and how does a registered unitholder contact the agent for account information?

-- How can I communicate directly with Sunoco Logistics?
+- How can I communicate directly with Energy Transfer Partners?

 1. What is a Master Limited Partnership (MLP)?